HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Experiment

-To evaluate the faithfulness to the input floorplan, we rely on the state-of-the-art 3D instance segmentation method, ODIN~\citep{jain2024odin}.
-We extract top-down 2D boxes of the 3D segmentation results to compare with the floorplan's boxes using mAP@25~\citep{coco}.
-While the absolute value of mAP does not directly reflect the layout compliance of the generated results due to segmentation errors, we assume that mAP has positive correlation with layout compliance, meaning better generation results leading to higher mAP.
-We also report mAP of ground-truth images as a reference.
+Next, we evaluate the faithfulness of the generated RGB-D images to the input floorplan by resorting to the state-of-the-art 3D instance segmentation method, ODIN~\citep{jain2024odin}.
+We extract top-down 2D boxes of the 3D segmentation results to compare with the floorplan's boxes using mAP@25 (mean Average Precision at the intersection-over-union threshold of 0.25)~\citep{coco}.
+While the absolute value of mAP does not directly reflect the floorplan consistency of the generated scenes due to segmentation errors, we find that mAP@25 has positive correlation with floorplan consistency, meaning better generation results leading to higher mAP.
+We also report mAP@25 of ground-truth images as a reference.